-Another popular proposal to restructure INS includes dismantling INS and creating two new bureaus within DOJ to carry out INS's functions of providing immigrant services and enforcing the immigration law.
+Another popular proposal to restructure INS included dismantling INS and creating two new bureaus within DOJ to carry out INS's functions of providing immigrant services and enforcing the immigration law.
 All of the proposals to dismantle INS and create two separate bureaus would have a person in charge of each bureau.
-They differ, however, as to who would be responsible for overseeing the heads of the two bureaus and their functioning.
+They differed, however, as to who would be responsible for overseeing the heads of the two bureaus and their functioning.

 Proposals to dismantle INS, and, in essence, create new bureaus would provide lawmakers and officials a "clean slate."
-Some assert, however, that this approach could compound the deficiencies in INS's management controls and weak information systems.
-In light of the events of September 11, the need for both functions to share information with one another is paramount in order for U.S. immigration policy to be effective.
-Opponents argue that dismantling INS and establishing new entities within DOJ could exacerbate the already existing problem of information sharing between the two functions.
-All of the proposals, supporters contend, address this issue by creating an office of shared support under a newly created position of Associate Attorney General or under the Director's jurisdiction.
+Some asserted, however, that this approach could compound the deficiencies in INS's management controls and weak information systems.
+In light of the events of September 11, 2001, the need for both functions to share information with one another is paramount in order for U.S.